bpython/bpython/README.rst

 * babel (optional, for internationalization)
 * jedi (optional, for experimental multiline completion)
 * watchdog (optional, for monitoring imported modules for changes)
+* pyperclip (optional, for copying to the clipboard)

 bpython-urwid
 -------------